danielcbit/apcctrl/doc/manual/manual.rst

     MONITOR polymatou:7001 "APC USB UPS"

-where the USB copy of apcupsd has been configured to use port 7001 by modifying apcupsd.conf.
+where the USB copy of apcupsd has been configured to use port 7001 by modifying apcctrl.conf.
 Note, the default NIS port is 3551 on most platforms.

 To test multimon.cgi, you can execute it as non-root directly from